hnjw-png/battleships/README.md

         for letter, row in zip("ABCDE", Board):
             print(letter, " ".join(row))

-* I would have more ships, which could look something like this: class Ship: def__init__(self, col, row): self.col = col
+* I would have more ships, which could look something like this, right now I have written the code in a simplier way to create two ships.
+But below you will see the sort of code I could use to add many, and to keep the code much more functional and practical: class Ship: def__init__(self, col, row): self.col = col